vogtb/spreadsheet/README.md

 #### Many times I use `\s*` when I actaully mean `\s+`
 Or the are times when I mean "Feb 20 2019" or "Feb 20,2019", and either is correct.

+#### Use `startOf('year')` to zero out all dates before building them up.
+No current tests should change because of this but it should eliminate some edge cases.